 Senior students will also be required to present a seminar describing their work as part of the CVMD track seminar series.
-All students will also be expected to present a poster in the annual UTHSC Research Forum and present a poster or oral presentation at the CVMD Student Research Forum and the Pharmacology Research Colloquium.
+All students will also be expected to present a poster or oral presentation in the annual UT Health Science Campus Research Forum and present a poster or oral presentation at the CVMD Student Research Forum and the Pharmacology Research Colloquium.
 The Pharmacology Research Colloquium is held on a rotating basis at UTHSC, Michigan State University, the University of Michigan and Wayne State University.
 It is an annual event in which the students of "pharmacology" departments at the respective Medical Schools have participated in since 1973.
 These events provide students with excellent opportunities for developing skills in organizing, presenting and discussing their work.